 Perc has been identified as a “probable” human carcinogen by California’s proposition 65.
 Perc can enter the body through drinking water contamination, dermal exposure, or most frequently, inhalation.
 This is not only a health hazard and environmental justice issue for workers in the dry cleaning business, but for consumers who bring home clothes laden with perc.

 The U.S. Environmental protection agency has found that clothes dry cleaned with perc can elevate levels of the toxin throughout a home an especially in the room where the garments are stored.
 Nursing mothers exposed to perc may excrete it in their milk, placing their infants at risk.

 You might also run into cleaners that use the Green-earth method, which replaces perc with a silicone based solvent called siloxane or D-5, which is similar to the base ingredients in deodorant.
 D-5 degrades to sand, water, and carbon dioxide.
 It’s chemically inert, which means no chemicals mix with your clothes while they are been cleaned.
 However, Dow Corning, D-5’s creator, did a study that revealed an increased risk of uterine cancer in female rats that were exposed to D-5, which has led the EPA to note that it may be a carcinogen.
 Also, manufacturing D-5 requires chlorine, which releases carcinogenic dioxin during its own manufacture.

-That’s why at Prima Cleaners we offer first rate dry cleaning that’s worth the money.
+Prima Cleaners offer first rate dry cleaning that’s worth the money.

-From a single suit to your entire business’ uniforms being dry cleaned, you will find quality combined with affordability
+From a single suit to your entire business’ uniforms being dry cleaned, you will find high quality combined with affordability.